cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l3-speed-avoiding/p3l3_flexbook.md

 By analyzing velocity-time graphs, we can see how reaction time and braking combine to determine stopping distance.
 This helps explain why speed limits and safe following distances are critical for avoiding collisions.

-> 1. Draw a V-T graph for a car following another at a safe distance and then stopping suddenly.
+> 1. In your notebook, sketch a V-T graph for a car following another at a safe distance and then stopping suddenly.
 > 2. Show what happens if the following distance is too short.

 ---